 Although we’ve developed specialized techniques that help minimize discomfort and bruising, elevating your head will also help reduce swelling and let you heal more quickly.
 It’s especially important in the first three days following surgery.
 Some patients find it’s easier to sleep in a recliner to keep their head elevated at night, but pillows, backrest pillows, and bed wedges work well to prop up your upper body, too.

 Cold, but not wet, compresses help reduce bruising during the 8 to 12 hours after surgery.
 After that, they can be helpful to relieve discomfort.
 Your nose tissue is vulnerable after surgery, so be sure to use a lightweight cold pack and cover it with a cloth so the cold temperature doesn’t damage your skin.

-Clean the incision at the end of your nose, and just inside twice daily with a wet cotton tip to get all crusts off, and then apply and OTC antibiotic ointment.
-This will help prevent infection, and keep the airway more open.
+Clean the incision at the end of your nose, and just inside twice daily with a wet cotton tip to get all crusts off, and then apply an OTC antibiotic ointment.
+This will help prevent infection and keep the airway more open.

 Your Guide to RhinoplastyDownload Our Complimentary e-Guide

 Ready to start your journey to your best nose?
 Get all the information you need about rhinoplasty when you download our free e-Guide, Your Guide to Rhinoplasty.
 Inside, you will find answers to all your questions about nose surgery, from how to be sure it is right for you to what to expect before, during, and after surgery.

 Most of our patients find they get effective pain relief from over-the-counter medications.
 If your discomfort is more severe, our surgeons can prescribe stronger options.
 Occasionally we prescribe an antibiotic.
 In either case, it’s important to take your medications as instructed.